 The world’s food production systems face major challenges in meeting the demands from rising populations whilst dealing with scarcities of land, water and energy and issues of globalisation and climate.
-In addition to food crops, biotechnologists are increasingly looking to use plants for the development of new medicines.
-The UV420 plasma grow-light will be an important element in Controlled Environment Agriculture to help deliver global food security.
+In addition to food crops, biotechnologists are looking to use plants for the development of new medicines.
+The UV420 plasma grow-light will be an important element in Controlled Environment Agriculture systems to help deliver global food security.
 In medicines, this new plasma grow-light outputting UV-A, UV-B, blue and green light is attracting interest as a cannabis grow-light as this market is deregulated worldwide.

 Grow-lights, along with efficient horticulture procedures, enable accelerated plant development, extended growing periods and higher crop yields; and they can also influence plant physiology.
 An increasing range of crops are produced under grow-lights.
 Whilst this may have improved production, it has sometimes been at the expense of product value eg taste; this is because some lighting technologies emit suboptimal-spectra.

-It was believed that plants use light only from within the Photosynthetically Active Radiation (PAR).
-Research now indicates plants use blue-light, UV-A and UV-B light to improve disease resistance, bio-mass, strength and leaf thickness.
+Research shows that plants use blue-light, UV-A and UV-B to improve disease resistance, bio-mass, strength and leaf thickness.
 These are essential for healthy plants and useful in plant taxa used for medicine.
 These factors are facilitated by HEP plasma grow-lights; they are costly to employ in other lights.

 In horticulture, HEP plasma grow-lights offer benefits in features, performance, and economics that demonstrate technical and commercial advantages over other grow-light technologies.
 Plasma grow-lights are highly persuasive with enormous potential: